I started this site to document our transition to the next phase of our life. Join us on this new journey…

-My wife and I are moving; first to Torrance (about 15 mins away) and then to Kyoto, Japan.
+After 25 years of working and living in beautiful Hermosa Beach, my wife and I are moving; first to Torrance (about 15 mins away) and then to Kyoto, Japan.

 Kyoto is a modern college town that was the capital of Japan for almost a thousand years.
 There is a lot of history there, along with many artists and traditional craftsmen.
 It’s an interesting mix of old and new.
 The plan is that we will also maintain a home here in Los Angeles, go back and forth, and travel to other places as well.

 In case you hadn’t realized, I’ve been to Japan about 30 times and am decently fluent in Japanese.
 My wife is a Japanese citizen and has been a permanent American resident for 45 years.

 It all started from casual discussions in recent years, of how it would be be nice to have a little flat in Japan that we could come back to during our visits – I started thinking, “when my small family inheritance comes in a few years time, perhaps we could afford a little place there.”